 South Africa’s leading mental wellness centre

-Recovery Direct (Cape Town) is a market-leading exclusive treatment centre that uses on specialised talk therapy in a highly confidential and specialised care environment.
+Recovery Direct (Johannesburg) is a market-leading exclusive treatment centre that uses on specialised talk therapy in a highly confidential and specialised care environment.

 Treatment for the withdrawal of benzodiazepines like Zolpidem may require specialised care.
 The underlying drivers of many addictive behaviours can be traced back to psychological events in your life.
 Our therapists help by understanding your unique needs and then helping you to develop and navigate the right tools to move forward from where you are now to where you want to be.